software-students-fall2021/project-setup-dyor/README.md

 # Extra-Credit

 1. We have employed continous deployment, in that one of the jobs for each commit in circleCI which requires manual approval and the successful completion of unit tests and the build process.
+The config file for as much may be viewed [here](./circleci/config.yml)